 Dear Captii Shareholder:

-Gross profit achieved by our Group was higher again this year and in line with the higher revenue recorded.
-However the magnitude of the increase was lesser than that of revenue – gross profit rose by 6.1%, as compared to the 21.5% increase in revenue.
-This reflected the considerably lower average gross profit margin for the year of 53.2%, which resulted from the less favourable sales mix for 2016, where the lower margin system sale contract revenues of GlobeOSS comprised a much greater proportion of Group revenue.
+Gross profit recorded was lower this year and in spite of the 5.8% increase in Group revenue, Group gross profit declined by 9.2%.
+This reflected the considerably lower average gross profit margin for the year of 45.7%, which resulted from the less favourable sales mix for 2017.
+This year the lower margin system sale contract revenues of GlobeOSS comprised a much greater proportion of our Group revenue.

-Higher system sale contract revenues offsetting managed service contract underperformance
+Flat system sale contract revenues and improved managed service contract performance this year

-At the start of 2016, we continued to have adequate cash balances to continue with the strategy of augmenting organic growth with growth by strategic investment.
-The Captii Ventures team identified and screened many candidates for strategic investment throughout 2016 and completed four further investments in both early and late stage start-ups to bring the number of investees in the portfolio to ten in total.
+At the start of 2017, we continued to have adequate cash balances to continue with the strategy of augmenting organic growth with growth by strategic investment.
+The Captii Ventures team identified and screened many candidates for investment throughout 2017 and completed four further investments in both early and late stage start-ups to bring the number of investees in the portfolio to fourteen in total.
 The work to identify, screen and engage on further investment opportunities will persist in the new year.

 Balance sheet strength and dividends

-Apart from the further investments made by Captii Ventures in 2016, during the year we continued to reinvest in our Unifiedcomms businesses for product development as well as in assets to support the fulfilment of managed service contracts.
-We continued to have a strong balance sheet at year-end 2016 with zero borrowings and ample cash and cash equivalents of S$9.0 million.
-This was also after declaring and paying to shareholders a dividend for the seventh year running.
-We had on 13 September 2016, paid a tax-exempt interim dividend of 2.5 Singapore Cents per share, in-line with the dividend per share paid in 2015.
-In light of the anticipated capital requirements of our Group's growth and investment-driven development strategy, no further and final dividend payment has been recommended by our Directors for the financial year ended 31 December 2016.
+Apart from the further investments made by Captii Ventures in 2017, during the year we continued to reinvest at GlobeOSS and Unifiedcomms businesses - especially for the PostPay business - for further product development as well for the acquisition of assets to support the fulfilment of managed service contracts.
+We continued to have a strong balance sheet at year-end 2017 with zero borrowings and ample cash and cash equivalents of S$7.4 million.
+This was also after declaring and paying to shareholders a dividend for the eighth year running.
+We had on 12 September 2017, paid a taxexempt interim dividend of 2.5 Singapore Cents per share, in-line with the dividend per share paid in 2016.
+In light of the anticipated capital requirements of our Group's growth and investment-driven development strategy, no further and final dividend payment has been recommended by our Directors for the financial year ended 31 December 2017.

-To the talented and dedicated individuals across all the businesses that make up our Group, I extend my deepest gratitude for your commitment and perseverance.
+For the year that was, I extend my deepest gratitude to the talented and dedicated individuals across all the businesses that make up our Group, for your commitment and perseverance.
 I ask the same from you again in the new financial year ahead, to move our business onward and upward.
 To you, our shareholder, I thank you for your continued belief and patience in our people and our business.
 Last but certainly not least, my thanks go to the government agencies and regulatory bodies for their guidance and support.

 Wong Tze Leng